 We all have negative thoughts at times — often for very justifiable reasons.
 If those thoughts often or always spiral into worst-case scenarios, it could be that you’re dealing with catastrophic thinking.

 A widespread example occurs when you experience any physical symptoms that lead to health anxiety symptoms.
 Logically, you may want to know more about it, so you do a Google search and diagnose yourself with a terminal illness within 10 minutes.
 There seems to be no middle ground.

 Again, this happens to everyone at one time or another.
 But for someone who has gone through a traumatic experience, catastrophic thinking could become the norm.
 It’s common among those struggling with post-traumatic stress disorder (PTSD).

-Regardless of the underlying cause, catastrophic thinking can override, stress and overwhelm your rational mind.
-An overwhelmed mind is more likely to slip into even more worst-case scenarios.
+Regardless of the underlying cause, catastrophic thinking can override stress and overwhelm your rational mind.
+An overwhelmed and anxious mind is more likely to slip into even more worst-case scenarios.

 Signs of Emotional Overwhelm